frasermarlow/li-unfollow/README.md

 Like many other users, I don't go to LinkedIn for the wedding photos, funny pet videos, and papsy motivational quotes.
 It is what it is, but I wanted a way to opt out of following, without losing the connections.

 It turns out, it's not that easy.
 It's easy to identify who you are connected with and to sever that connection.
 But there is no mechanism for mass-unfollowing without affecting the connections.

+## What about the "My Network" -> "Following" page?
+Yes, there is a page [found here](https://www.linkedin.com/mynetwork/network-manager/people-follow/following/) which ostentibly shows you all the people you are following.
+But there is a catch.
+This is only the people *not in your connections* thay you follow.
+So it will show you influencers and personalities you chose to follow.

 <img src="https://github.com/user-attachments/assets/0fa5e43b-332e-4206-bce1-0dd462509b60" alt="You are not following anyone on Linkedin" width="400"/>